 If you have designated a preferred name and later decide that you would prefer to use your legal name on all student records, go to the Preferred Name page in CalCentral and follow the instructions.

 - Change (or Correct) My Legal Name

-You may change your legal name on University records by completing and submitting one of the following petitions, including supporting documentation, to firstname.lastname@example.org
+You may change your legal name on University records by completing and submitting one of the following petitions and including supporting documentation.
+Mail the petition form and your supporting documentation to:

 - Students pursuing degree (both active and inactive): Petition for Name Change